OlisCode/Hololens3DViewer/README.md

 # Hololens3DViewer

 This viewer is only capable of opening a single .glb file at a time and has only been tested with those exported from ABB RobotStudio.
-It has only been tested on a Hololens 2 with Windows Holographic for Business 22621.1254
+It has only been tested on a Hololens 2 with Windows Holographic for Business 22621.1254.\
+This whole project is no ready to use viewer for every case, it is just a small little viewer that I did as a project over the holidays to explore Unreal Engine a bit and therefore every release should at best be considered a BETA version.

 ## Future of this project